wultra/powerauth-webflow/docs/Off-line-Signatures-QR-Code.md

 - `signatureType` - Signature type that was used to compute the signature value.
 - `remainingAttempts` - How many attempts are remaining for the signature validation (single, activation related counter).

-See the SOAP method documentation for details.
+See the REST method documentation for details.